 After breakfast, we set out for the appointment with the pain doctor.
 She was a young, forty-something with dark hair and skin, petite and professional.
 I wondered if she could handle us.
 We were a tough bunch–the transformed boogie man of my childhood, the beloved woman he left my mother for, and the prodigal daughter who was thankful to feel only thankful.

 Grammy wasted no time telling her that the pain medication didn’t work, and that after trying it for an entire week, she had taken Daddy off of it and had been giving him aspirin instead.

 “Do you understand me, that the cancer he has is in its final stage and is the most severe kind of pain we treat?
 And am I understanding you, that you are attempting to manage this unbearable pain with nothing stronger than aspirin?”
 The doctor’s calm tone and demeanor underscored the difficult message, as if by flat-lining she was actually highlighting.

 Grammy was rattled and looked at Daddy for support.
-He seemed to be studying the pattern in his socks.
+He seemed to be studying his socks.
 Grammy turned back to the doctor who then addressed Daddy, “Mr. D, what is your pain level at present?”

 Daddy looked at Grammy, who jumped right in, “He always says it’s about a 2 or 3 when we’re somewhere like this, but it’s not a 2 or 3.
 He yells with the pain at home.
 When you ask him when he’s not moving, he’s not feeling much.